jewettaij/moltemplate/INSTALL.md

 When users have difficulty installing moltemplate, it is usually for one of these reasons:
--They have not installed BASH (a.k.a.
+ - They have not installed BASH (a.k.a.
 Xcode, WSL, linux, etc...).
--The computer has an old version of python (before python 3).
+ - The computer has an old version of python (before python 3).
--pip and pip3 are missing.
+ - pip and pip3 are missing.
 (This is very common.)
--There are multiple conflicting versions of python and pip installed.
+ - There are multiple conflicting versions of python and pip installed.

 Once these issues are fixed, installing moltemplate is easy.